 5. Forgive yourself!

-We sometimes struggle to accept that we asked to learn these lessons.
+We sometimes struggle to accept that our soul asked to learn these lessons.
 We may never be sure how they are going to turn up for us, but as part of our soul’s purpose – we did ask for them to happen.
 It is a big concept at times to accept but everything in life has served a purpose to us.
 Before we incarnated as part of our Akashic Record and Life Contract we asked to learn certain things and some wonderful soul’s offered to teach it to us.

 So you need to go back to the younger version of yourself – the one who had to go through this incident and forgive them.
 Forgive them for not knowing what they wanted to learn, for now knowing how to deal with it, and for suffering the consequences of it longer than was necessary.